ntua-el20614/ntuaflix/frontend/README.md

 # **NtuaFlix Frontend**
-This directory contains the frontend code for NtuaFlix, a platform designed to provide information related to movies and series.
+This directory contains the frontend code for NtuaFlix.
 It features a responsive design, user authentication and dynamic data visualization

 ## **Getting Started**
 These instructions will guide you through setting up the frontend for development and testing purposes.

-### **Prerequisites**
-- python

 ### **Installing**
 - ``` pip install -r requirements.txt ```